dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### MainPage

 Instead of defining the first page of your app using the `MainPage` property on an `Application` object, you should set the `Page` property on a `Window` to the first page of your app.
 This is what happens internally in .NET MAUI when you set the `MainPage` property, so there's no behavior change introduced by the `MainPage` property being marked as obsolete.

+The following example shows setting the `Page` property on a `Window`, via the `CreateWindow` override:

 ```csharp
 public partial class App : Application